 Deadly RAV: Relationship Australia Victoria's website for Aboriginal Family and Relationship Support

-RAV acknowledges the Aboriginal Victorian people as the Traditional Owners of the land and waters where we work and live.
-We pay our respects to Elders past and present and recognise and value the ongoing contributions of Aboriginal and Torres Strait Islander people which enrichen all communities within Victoria.
+RAV acknowledges the Aboriginal Victorian peoples as the Traditional Owners of the land and waters where we work and live.
+We pay our respects to Elders past and present and recognise and value the ongoing contributions of Aboriginal and Torres Strait Islander peoples which enrichen all communities within Victoria.

-We support the Aboriginal people of Victoria in their rights to self-determination, the advancement of Treaty and reconciliation.
-We are committed to continually strengthening cultural safety within our services, practices and the working culture of our centres.
+We support the Aboriginal peoples of Victoria in their right to self-determination and are committed to continually strengthening cultural safety within our services, practices and the working culture of our organisation.

-We work closely with Aboriginal organisations and community groups to deliver services to meet the needs of Aboriginal and Torres Strait Islander people.
+We work closely with Aboriginal organisations and community groups to deliver services to meet the needs of Aboriginal and Torres Strait Islander peoples.

 Womenjika!
 That means welcome in the Boonwurrung and Woiwurrung language groups of the Kulin Nation.
 The Boonwurrung and Woiwurrung are the traditional owner groups of the area we now call Melbourne and where the majority of Relationships Australia Victoria’s centres are based.
 Our Ballarat centre sits on Wathaurong land in the Central Highlands, also part of the Kulin Nation.
 Our Shepparton centre to the north sits on Yorta Yorta Country.
 We operate two headspace centres, in Wonthaggi which sits on Woiwurrung land, and in Bairnsdale which sits on Gunnai land, respectively.